God's Creatures (painting)

 God's Creatures is a 1913 oil on canvas painting by Eugene de Blaas, an Austro/Italian artist born in Italy to Austrian parents.
-De Blaas, also known Eugenio Blaas, had been largely taught to paint by his father, himself a painter, and adopted a style described as Academic Classicism.
+De Blaas, also known as Eugenio Blaas, had been largely taught to paint by his father, himself a painter, and adopted a style described as Academic Classicism.

-In June 2020 this particular work, held in a private collection, was being auctioned by Sothebys, making full use of internet bidding, with a starting bid of 70,000 GBP.
+In June 2020 this particular work, held in a private collection, was being auctioned by Sotheby's, making full use of internet bidding, with a starting bid of 70,000 GBP.
 It features a Catholic nun gazing meditatively from a balcony at a flock of swallows.
 Any meaning or symbolism in the work may be largely explained by von Blaas' heartfelt religious convictions.
 Nuns feature in several of his works.